Explainer

 How AI Removes Vocals from Music

 A few years ago, removing vocals from a song required the original multi-track recording from the studio.
 Today, AI can do it from a single MP3 in under a minute.
-Here is how it works.
+Here is how it actually works — from the fundamental problem to the specific technology behind modern tools.

 The problem: music is mixed together